Choose the Right Brake Rotor Pattern

 There are four primary types of brake rotors:

-- Slotted – Slotted brake rotors have a number of slots positioned across the rotor surface.
+- Slotted – Slotted brake rotors have a number of slots machined across the rotor surface.

-- Drilled & Slotted – These rotors combine the drill and slot marking into one design.
+- Drilled & Slotted – These rotors combine drilled and slotted technology into one design.

 Drilled & Slotted rotors

 Drilled and slotted rotors combine both of the design aspects, advantages, and disadvantages from their individual kin, as detailed above

 These brake rotors are generally the most expensive and are usually used in performance applications or for aesthetics.